 Reducing waste at events

-There are also some great ‘how to’ videos to help you plan and deliver a great waste-free event.
+These great ‘how to’ videos by ‘Beyond the Bin’ will also help you plan and deliver a waste-free event.

 You can download signage for bins below:

 - Waste – Para (14KB PDF)